shreyak2508/Peacofy/README.md

 # Peacofy
-This python based project is abouta mental health assistant
+This Python based project is abouta mental health assistant